Skip to content

 Important

-In Rapise 7 we've updated the dashboard.
-It now has all new look and features.
+In Rapise 7, we've updated the dashboard.
+It now has an all-new look and new features.
 Learn more.

 Purpose

-This page displays information from the SpiraTest or SpiraTeam server that this instance of Rapise is connected to.
-More details on using Rapise with either SpiraTest or SpiraTeam can be found in the separate Using Rapise with SpiraTest Guide.
-A copy of this guide should be in the Start > Programs menu created by the Rapise installer.
+This page displays information from the SpiraTest or SpiraTeam server to which this instance of Rapise is connected.
+For more details on using Rapise with either SpiraTest or SpiraTeam, refer to the separate Using Rapise with SpiraTest Guide.
+A copy of this guide is available in the Start > Programs menu created by the Rapise installer.

-A typical Spira dashboard will look like the following:
+A typical Spira dashboard will appear as follows:

 spira.dashboard.screenshot